pixiiidust/TeloMeshV2/setup_guide.md

 ### Using the Analytics Converter

-TeloMesh includes a powerful utility to convert data from popular analytics platforms:
+TeloMesh includes a QOL utility to convert data from popular analytics platforms:

 ```bash
 # Convert data and make it ready for TeloMesh in one step